Jwely/espa-api/API-REQUIREMENTS.md

 5. Traffic control (rates, locations, blacklists, etc) will be handled by an HTTP(S) proxy layer.

-6. Users are not currently limited in the amounts of imagery they may request.
+6. Users are not limited in the quantity of imagery they request.
 Backend queuing ensures fair access.